-- (4).
+- (3).
 In western classes, light contact with the bit is acceptable.
 A looser or more relaxed rein should be rewarded and can be used as a tie breaker when judging.
 Excessively tight reins and/or gaping at the mouth should be penalized.
-A tight rein is a rein held with no slack and held tautly with no motion in the rein drawing the corners of the horse's mouth back. - (5).
-Western flat shod horses must be reversed away from the rail (to the inside). - (6).
+A tight rein is a rein held with no slack and held tautly with no motion in the rein drawing the corners of the horse's mouth back.
+The western horse should carry its head in a natural, relaxed headset at a level that suits that particular horse's conformation on a relaxed rein.
+These factors, along with neck reining, differentiate the western horses from the English horse. - (4).
+Western flat shod horses must be reversed away from the rail (to the inside). - (5).
 The judge may call for a halt on the rail to test for quietness.
-Horses must stand quietly on the rail. - (7).
+Horses must stand quietly on the rail. - (6).
 At the judge's discretion, the exhibitor may be asked to back their horse clear of the line up and do a 360 degree neck reined pivot on the hind end to either the right or the left.
-The direction of the 360 degree pivot is up to the exhibitor. - (8).
-In Western flat shod classes, silver mounted equipment shall not count over good working equipment.
+The direction of the 360 degree pivot is up to the exhibitor. - (7).
+Tack to include a western saddle and western bridle or bosal, split reins or romal reins.
+In Western flat shod classes, silver mounted equipment shall not count over good working equipment. - (8).
+Attire- mandatory attire includes western hat or helmet, long sleeve shirt (with sleeves rolled down) and boots.
+Optional attire includes chaps, spurs, jackets or vests.